 Functions performed using exploratory data analysis

-- Clustering and dimension reduction that helps you create graphical patterns and displays of high dimensional information and data containing various variables.
+- Clustering and dimension reduction help you create graphical patterns and displays of high-dimensional information and data containing various variables.

 - Univariate visualization and analysis of each field present in a raw set of data